pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 > **Note:** The efficiency of this method depends on the ability to map a general CNF into this Pyramid structure while maintaining the uniqueness of the trailing literals.

 ---
-© 2024 Cross Is SAT Research
+## Implementation Status
+`// C++ source code for the revised version will be available soon.` © 2026 Cross-Is-SAT METHOD Research

 7. ## 💻 Compilation and Execution (For Authorized Users Only)